- View Offline

 - Using symbols to streamline changes or simulate master pages

 - Creating shadows, depth, and volume with gradient meshes

 - Controlling transparency and visibility with opacity masks

 - Warping and distorting artwork with Liquify and Envelope Distort

 - Assembling a seamless pattern brush for repeated elements

 - Making charts and graphs from imported data

 - Hello, this is Deke McClelland.
-Welcome to Illustrator one on one mastery, the final course in my four part video series devoted to your ultimate mastery of the world's most powerful vector-based drawing software.
-As you know by now, one on one is all about project based learning.
-You experience Illustrator by rolling up your sleeves just as I have, and creating compelling projects for yourself.
-That way, you'll be better prepared to create your own projects in the future.
+Welcome to Illustrator One on One Mastery, the final course in my four part video series devoted to your ultimate mastery of the world's most powerful vector-based drawing software.
+As you know by now, One on One is all about project-based learning.
+You experience Illustrator by rolling up your sleeves, just as I have, and creating compelling projects for yourself.
+That way you'll be better prepared to create your own projects in the future.

-I'll teach you how to assemble a seamless multipart pattern brush.
+I'll teach you how to assemble a seamless multi-part pattern brush.
 You'll learn how to create a custom pictograph from a spreadsheet of numerical data.
-And finally, we'll see how you can apply 3D effects to path outlines and live, editable text.
+And finally, you'll see how you can apply 3D effects to path outlines and live editable text.
 The result is a contextualized learning program.
 Illustrator's features make sense because you apply them to a clearly defined task and you leave each chapter with a sense of accomplishment.
-One last item; Illustrator is part of the Creative Cloud, which makes it a fluid application that may update to any extent at any time, as will be the case for this course.
+One last item.
+Illustrator is part of the creative cloud, which makes it a fluid application that may update to any extent at any time.

+As will be the case for this course.
 So check back every so often, because I'll be updating and adding movies whenever they need attention.
-Now, have a seat, get in the zone, and let's get to work.
+Now have a seat, get in the zone, and let's get to work.